 They also do catering for groups up to 1000 for all occasions.
 Don’t want to cook, then call My Pita Wrap and they are happy to take your order for lunch, dinner or that special occasion.
 You can order online, on Grubhub rated 4.5/5 and see them on Facebook rated 4.8/5, Twitter, Yelp and Instagram too!”

 Annette Fallaha, Flagstaff foodie, dance tutor and merry-maker

-6.)
-Where to eat in Flagstaff, Arizona?
-City councilmember votes 'The Oakmont'
+5.)
+Where to eat in Flagstaff Arizona?
+Former City councilmember votes 'The Oakmont'

 “The Oakmont is my go-to restaurant in Flagstaff, whether for brunch, happy hour or dinner.
 It’s spacious, with private rooms for gatherings, and patio seating overlooking the greens at Continental Golf Club.
 Consistent superior customer service since it opened in 2015 is the major reason why I love Oakmont.
 Their friendly staff gladly accommodates any dietary restrictions and preferences.

 For instance, I recently tried the Steak & Cheese Sandwich and asked to substitute peppers with mushrooms, and side salad instead of French fries.
 Oakmont creates it with hearty yummilicious shaved ribeye with caramelized onions, provolone and cheese sauce.